Academic Catalog

 4. Immigration, migrations, citizenship

-5. Humanity, pride and hope
+5. Humanity, pride, and hope

-a.
-Human rights
+1. Human rights

 6. Housing communities